I'll Become a Villainess Who Goes Down in History

 is a Japanese light novel series written by Izumi Okido and illustrated by Jyun Hayase.
 It began as a web novel published on the user-generated web novel publishing site Shōsetsuka ni Narō in December 2018.
 It was later acquired by Enterbrain who began publishing it as a light novel under its B's Log Bunko light novel imprint in August 2019.
 A manga adaptation illustrated by Akari Hoshi began serialization in Enterbrain's B's Log Comic manga website in May 2020.
 An anime television series adaptation produced by Maho Film aired from October to December 2024.

+Synopsis

+Instead of trying to avoid her bad ending or become a sweet, reformed person, a young Japanese woman gets reincarnated as Alicia Williams, the primary villainess of her favorite otome dating sim, and is thrilled about it.
+Having always despised the overly idealist, goody-two-shoes heroine of the original game, Alicia decides to embrace her destiny and train ruthlessly to become the most competent, brilliant, and unforgettable bad-girl in history.